KUJP-code/KU-wiki/src/content/docs/guides/cron_jobs.md

 | ----------------------------------------- | ----------- | -------------- | ----------------------------------- |
 | [SolidQueue Cleanup](#solidqueue-cleanup) | Event & LMS | Sun @ midnight | Removes completed jobs > 7 days old |

+We also have an unofficial 'cron' job that needs to be done at the end of each seasonal event.
+Every student who attended that event needs to have their 'first_seasonal' column toggled to `false`, or they won't get a repeater discount for the next seasonal event.
+This should be done after all invoices are confirmed to avoid applying the discount to the event which just finished.

 ## Details

 ### SolidQueue Cleanup